Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 –

-Starting January 1, 2025, businesses that receive 75% of their total sales from sales of prepared food can now apply for a 50% sales tax exemption on their electric meter without a need for a utility check.
+Starting January 1, 2025, businesses that receive 75% of their total sales from prepared food can now apply for a 50% sales tax exemption on their electric meter without a utility check.

 Tobacco, alcoholic beverages, candy, prepared food, dietary supplements, soft drinks, and food sold through vending machines are not exempt.